-Let's face it, while Thanksgiving is a great holiday to spend time with your loved ones, it can be hazardous to your diet.
-If you are trying to get pregnant, this is an especially important time to maintain your healthy fertility eating plan.
+While Thanksgiving is centered around delighting in spending time with your loved ones and eating delicious food, with this year's celebration strictly limited due to increased COVID infection spread, the holiday will be even more focused on food alone ... and that can be hazardous to your diet.
+If you're trying to get pregnant, this is an especially important time to maintain your healthy fertility eating plan.